“Give me everything mangled and bruised, and I will make a light of it to make you weep, and we will have rain, and we will begin again.”

 – Deena Metzger

-Having worked as an artist in London for over twenty years, it has also been (as a result of my own journey and experiences through addiction and recovery) my honour and privilege to practice as both a healer and therapeutic counsellor for the past thirteen years.
+Having worked as an artist in London for over twenty years, it has also been (as a result of my own journey and experiences through addiction and recovery) my honour and privilege to practice as both a healer and therapeutic counsellor for the past fifteen years.

 “Because a human being is endowed with empathy, he violates the natural order if he does not reach out to those who need care.
 Responding to this empathy, one is in harmony with the order of things, with dharma; otherwise one is not.” – Dayananda Saraswati